fwahh/diabetes_prediction/README.md

 # for non-windows:
 [name of env]/bin/activate
 ```
-If ran correctly, you should see the venv's name in parentheses in front of your CLI prompt, similar to the image below In the following image.
+If done correctly, you should see the venv's name in parentheses in front of your CLI prompt, similar to the image below.
 Note that in this image, my virtual env is called diabetes and I'm on Windows.

 ![image](https://user-images.githubusercontent.com/65491089/140039797-d8ac1bd4-00a5-45c8-b6ab-3d097eadf1cc.png)